 This major combines both community and school health education components.

 Students who choose to pursue both concentrations of this major, School Health and Community Health, will develop competencies necessary to an effective health educator in the schools and in the community.
-They will complete course requirements for both concentrations and will be certified to teach grades 7 through 12 in Maryland public schools.
+They will complete course requirements for both concentrations and will be certified to teach grades 7 through 12.
 The semester capstone fieldwork experience will be split between a placement within the Maryland public schools and a community health field placement.

 Students should review the following for additional information: